ptvan/ptvan.github.io/research.md

 ### Genomics (2021 - )

 I currently act as a subject matter expert for the computational side of [duplex sequencing](https://twinstrandbio.com/technology/), connecting the various departments in the company, and overseeing a team of Bioinformatics Scientists.
 I co-author papers with our commercial and academic clients, write Application Notes and tutorials, and serve as second-line expertise for our tech support department.
-Most of my work have involved Mutagenesis projects  as published [here](https://www.sciencedirect.com/science/article/abs/pii/S1383571823000670) and [here](https://www.biorxiv.org/content/10.1101/2023.02.23.529719v1).
+One project I worked on assessed the reproducibility of our technology across multiple labs [link to paper](https://www.sciencedirect.com/science/article/abs/pii/S1383571823000670) .
+Another project I was involved with investigated compared the performance of our technology with the gold-standard LacZ test [link to preprint](https://www.biorxiv.org/content/10.1101/2023.02.23.529719v1).

 I started out in the company as a senior Bioinformatics Scientist, analyzing genomic data for commercial and academic clients, going from aligned reads to variants to modeling outcomes.
 I was also responsible for presenting findings and addressing post-analysis data requests.
 A year later, I was promoted to lead the newly-formed Bioinformatics Solutions group within the larger Data Sciences Department.